 ||Measuring user thinking to compel and persuade users to act|

-The first stage of user experience measurement involves very little measurement at all.
-At Stage One, organizations are typically working with “heuristic analyses” or best practices to create assumptions about users.
-Whether performed by an internal usability expert or a usability consultant, the result is an “informed guess” as to what users need.
+In the first stage, organizations are typically working with “heuristic analyses” or best practices to create assumptions about users.
+Whether performed by an internal usability expert or a usability consultant, the result is an “informed guess” of what users need.

 Tools to find out general knowledge about the user include:

-Heuristics are de facto web standards and research from the cognitive sciences that reveal a number of best practices in interaction styles, page layout, and visual design.
-Usability problems found through a heuristic evaluation are typically linked to aspects of the interface that are reasonably easy to demonstrate.
-For example, use of colors, layout and information structure, consistency of the terminology, or consistency of the interaction mechanism.
+Heuristics refer to web standards and research from cognitive sciences that identify best practices in interaction styles, page layout and visual design.
+When conducting a heuristic evaluation, usability issues typically relate to interface aspects that are relatively easy to demonstrate, such as colors, layout and information structure, consistency of terminology and consistency of interaction mechanism.

 2. Expert Review

-Web hits/usage analysis uses tools like Google Analytics, Omniture and WebTrends to study the hit pattern of your site or application.
-They can give you a sense of the number of pages visited and viewed, the typical navigation flow, and key drop-off locations.
-You can also track statistics such as bounce rates and conversion metrics.
-When combined with customer relationship management data, web hits/usage analysis can be highly effective in mapping and understanding user behavior.
+Website analysis involves using tools such as Google Analytics, Mixpanel and Kissmetrics.
+Tools like these provide insight into the number of pages visited and viewed, typical navigation flow, key drop-off locations, bounce rates and conversion metrics.
+When combined with customer relationship management data, website analysis is an effective way to map and understand user behavior.

-It’s important to remember, web analytics/usage metrics rely on assumptions about user behavior and how those assumptions correspond to your web goals.
-So while these tools can help you determine the relative “success” of your website in meeting business goals, it’s difficult to know whether you are truly capturing the needs of your key target audience(s).
-The knowledge you gain through web analytics tools may be too general to understand individual user’s thinking and ultimately persuade them to act or change their online behavior.
+However, it’s crucial to remember that web analytics/usage metrics rely on assumptions about user behavior and how those assumptions align with your web goals.
+While these tools can help assess the relative success of your website in achieving business goals, it’s challenging to determine if they accurately meet the needs of your target audience(s).
+The knowledge gained from web analytics may be too general to understand individual user thinking and persuade them to act or change their online behavior.

-The user-centered behavior metrics of Stage Two can provide an in-depth analysis of obstacles to accomplishing tasks on your site(s) and applications.
+The user-centered behavior metrics in this stage can provide an in-depth analysis of obstacles to accomplishing tasks on your site(s) and applications.

 The best tools for understanding user behavior include: